 Written communication is a key part of any professional's day-to-day responsibilities.
 Throughout your career, your writing will be used to assess your priorities, personality, and capabilities.
-In today's world, it is common to have a close working relationship with someone exclusively through email.
-In short, YOU ARE WHAT YOU WRITE!
-To succeed in a networked world, you need to create effective, professional and error-free work in a variety of formats.
+In today's world, it is common to have a close working relationship with someone solely via email.
+YOU ARE WHAT YOU WRITE!
+To succeed in a networked world, you need to create effective, professional, and error-free work in a variety of formats.

 You won't receive the grade you want in any McCombs class if your deliverables contain major grammatical or syntactical errors, spelling mistakes, or poor organization.
 Slang, "text speak," and other highly informal language is not appropriate in any business context (including emails to your professor).
-This is not an English or a Writing course, but you MUST write well to succeed.
+This is neither an English class nor a writing course, but you MUST write well to succeed in business.
 The more you practice professional writing, the sooner it will become second nature.